andrewooi924/java-roguelike-game/design-docs/REQ4_DesignRationale.md

    quickly as we add other types of item classes, and not having a base type we can use, for example in the ConsumeAction class.
 This would adhere to the Interface Segregation Principle, where the large interface of "DrinkableConsumableItem" is split into smaller ones called "ConsumableItem" and "DrinkableItem".

+### Changes from Assignment 1 to Assignment 2
+None.